awgarcia2/Learning-Vim/GitSetup.md

 Click New SSH key.
 Provide a descriptive title for this new key.
 Then paste the contents of your clipboard into the key field.
 Click add SSH key and enter your password if prompted.
+##First Clone
+Now that we are all setup we can do our first clone from our repository.
+`git clone git@github.com:<your github account>/<reponame>.git`